idoimgfirm/squasher/README.md

 ```

+## Setup

+- Add contents of `./squash.function` to your bashrc/zshrc file.
+- Source the file.

 ## Usage

-- Add contents of `./squash.function` to your bashrc/zshrc file.
-- Source the file
 - Call `squash` with the number of commits at the tip of your branch to squash.
 For example `$ squash 10`.
 - Auto-squasher will confirm the commits to be squashed before running.
-- A premade commit messsage will appear in your default editor.
+- After confirming, a premade commit messsage will appear in your default editor.
 Update this with a commit message that summarizes the child commits.

 ## License